matteosox/nba/README.md

     - Replace images with interactives
     - Improve tables (sortable, hover for definition, colorize for z-scores)

-## Developer Notes
+## Contributing

 ### Getting started

-_TL;DR: Run `./developer_setup.sh`._

 We use Docker for a clean environment within which to build, test, analyze, and so on.
 The `setup.sh` script in the `cicd` directory will build the relevant images for you.
 Running things natively isn't a supported/maintained thing.

-In addition to docker, you'll need some developer secrets, in `build/notebook.local.env` and `build/app.local.env`.
+In addition to Docker, you'll need some developer secrets, in `build/notebook.local.env` and `build/app.local.env`.
 Those files are git ignored for obvious reasons, so you'll need to ask around to get those credentials.

-To get you setup, you can run `./developer_setup.sh`.
-This will:
-1) Symlink `test/pre-commit` to your `.git` directory, so that you'll automatically build and test code before you commit it.
-2) Git only tracks a single executable bit for all files, so when setting up the repo, we need to set file permissions manually for files we need to write to from Docker.
-The `set_file_permissions.sh` script does this for you.

-With all that out of the way, it then puts your machine through its paces by setting up, testing, and running various other workflows locally.

 Finally, while you don't need it to do most workflows, it's probably a good idea to setup docker so you have push access to the Docker hub registry.
 That'll require a personal access token, which you can then use in combination with your Docker ID to login using `docker login`.